Daniel J. Frey

 There is obviously something falling apart at the center of our idea of Justice, of fairness, of the common good.

-At least half of the population of our nation live in a world without hope.
+At least half of our nation's population lives in a world without hope.

 You are working hard each day but getting nowhere.